HP Smart Array 410i as HBA

 Photo by Stef Westheim / Unsplash

-ZFS loves HBA but HP is shy on the older devices.
-We will us a 3d party hack to get access to all settings in the raid card.
-I run a HP DL360 Gen 6 with Proxmox as my second NAS and VM's needing many cores, this is how I did it.
-I have 4 x 900 G SAS drives as a fast ZFS2 array and a PCIe SSD for boot and systems, it also have a 4th partition used as a single disk ZFS for some HA VM's with replication.
+This is about how I did it.
+I have 4 x 900 G SAS drives as a fast ZFS2 array and a PCIe SSD for boot and systems, it also has a 4th partition used as a single disk ZFS for some HA VM's with replication.

 This is dangerous stuff to do - think about this warning for a while: